 My diagnosis wasn’t shared by the physicians, who insisted that the problems originated in poor eating habits.
 I thought that my knowledge as a certified physical training director could create an interesting discussion, but apparently not.

-My problems with
+My problems with constipation disappeared

 For the last four years I have taped my mouth shut at night, and I practice with the Relaxator for about an hour a day.
 My problems with constipation disappeared almost immediately when I started to breathe lower, which put my diaphragm to work, and stimulate my stomach and intestines at every inhalation.